 Board of Directors

-Lilian is a Chartered Acccountant and joined the Board of Directors in March 2016.
+Lilian is a Chartered Accountant and joined the Board of Directors in March 2016.
 She is a Senior Manager with Deloitte LLP in Toronto, and works extensively in the not-for-profit space in the areas of accounting, internal controls, process improvements, and governance.
 Lilian is deeply committed to Camp Quality’s mission, and believes in the healing power of laughter and friendship, both of which camp life brings.
-She is also a member of the Finance and Audit Committee and co-chair of the Fundraising Committee.
+She is chair of the Finance and Audit Committee and co-chair of the Fundraising Committee.

 Don Le Feuvre

 Don is a founding director of Camp Quality Canada.
-He served as President of Camp Quality for six years, and he continues to serve on the Board of Directors.
+He served as President of Camp Quality for six years, and he continues to serve on the Council of Advisors.
 During his tenure as President, Camp Quality hired our first Executive Director, started our camp in Alberta, and celebrated the 10th anniversary of our Southern Ontario camp.
-Don has recently retired after practicing as a lawyer for almost 35 years.
-Don is married and has two daughters.
+Don retired after practicing as a lawyer for almost 35 years.
+He is married and has two daughters.
 He and his wife have two residences; they spend the summer and fall in Sidney, B.C. and the winter and spring in Saint Maarten in the Caribbean.
-Don’s other charitable activities include serving as an elder in his church, and as a director for Community Bible Study International and Chosen People Ministries Canada.
+Don’s other charitable activities include serving as a director for Community Bible Study Canada and Chosen People Ministries Canada.
 He and his wife serve together as facilitators of a Christian marriage program called Love After Marriage.

 John is a Principal in Woodington Partners Cost Management consulting firm.
-He joined the Board of Directors in 1998 with the initial objective of helping out for a couple of years as a way to give back, however, over 15 years later “clearly the passion for CQ grew, he has remained closely involved with the organization for over 20 years, previously as a Board Member, Vice-president, Chair of the Nominating Committee, and also sits on the HR & Compensation, as well as the Governance & Risk Management committees.
-He enjoys golf, curling, travelling the world with Amanda (mostly on cruises) and spending time with his growing family and two dogs Daisy and Callie.
+He joined the Board of Directors in 1998 with the initial objective of helping out for a couple of years as a way to give to give back.
+As his passion for CQ grew, he has remained closely involved with the organization for over 20 years, previously as a Board Member, Vice-president, Chair of the Nominating Committee, and also as member of the HR & Compensation, Governance & Succession, and Fundraising/Marketing committees.
+He enjoys golf, curling, travelling the world with his wife Amanda (mostly on cruises) and spending time with his growing family and two pets Callie and Rosey.

 Where The Money Goes